H2CO3/Sparkling/doc/capi.md

    their environment.
 However, **this is not something a native extension function normally does.**

-   If, and only if, a value is a string, an array or an object-based user data structure, then the `f` member should be set to `SPN_TFLG_OBJECT`.
+   If, and only if, a value is a string, an array or an object-based user info structure, then the `f` member should be set to `SPN_TFLG_OBJECT`.

 3. Sparkling API functions typically copy and retain input values, and return